 What is Sadhana?

-Sadhana, from the Sanskrit, means daily spiritual practice, or, more precisely, “methodical discipline to attain desired knowledge or goal”.
-It is a way to connect with the divine inside of each of us by a daily practice of your choice.
+Sadhana, from Sanskrit, means daily spiritual practice, or, more precisely, “methodical discipline to attain desired knowledge or goal”.
+It is a way to connect with the divine inside of each of us through a daily practice of your choice.
 The practice is a way to connect You to You.
-That is, your ego-self, which is small, limited and separate from everything else, to your Higher Self, which is infinite, unlimited and connected to All that Is.
+That is, your ego-self, which is small, limited and separate from everything else to your Higher Self, which is infinite, unlimited and connected to All that Is.
 It is a fundamental tool to work on your inner self and reach your goals.

 Yogi Jaggi Vasudev aka Sadhguru describes Sadhana as: